degouville/degouville/README.md

 <p>
 🔭 Currently working on some Raycast Extensions <br>
-🌱 Also learning ML with Python, GPT agents & other LLMs <br>
-👯 Looking to collaborate on some Generative AI web UI kits <br>
+👯 Looking to collaborate on Gen AI products <br>
-🤔 Looking for mentoring in the North America tech scene <br>
+🌱 Also learning Elixir & Phoenix
 </p>